adrienjoly/adrienjoly.github.io/prod/index.md

 - ✍️ <a href="https://hackernoon.com/12-months-to-become-an-indie-hacker-ad0c916c1f5f">12 months to become an Indie Hacker</a> and <a href="https://hackernoon.com/what-i-learned-while-working-as-an-indie-developer-for-2-years-53619fafa81f">What I learned while working as an indie developer for 2 years</a>, retrospectives of my entrepreneurial experience (and experiments).

-## A selection of older projects

 {% for proj in site.data.side-projects %}
 {% if proj.date != "(2017)" %}
 - [{{ proj.title }}]({{ proj.url }}) {{ proj.date }}: {{ proj.desc }}
 {% endif %}
 {% endfor %}

-> Last update was May 27th, 2020.
+> Last update was December 5th, 2020.
 [History](https://github.com/adrienjoly/adrienjoly.github.com/commits/master/prod)
 >
 > Follow [@adrienjoly](https://twitter.com/adrienjoly) on Twitter.